 The purpose of this page is provide you with an overview of worm composting.
 Be assured that I will also be providing many other articles and blog posts that explore the various aspects of vermicomposting in much greater detail.

-UPDATE: Here is a video I made not too long ago that discusses what I feel are the “fundamentals” of worm composting.
+Here is a video I made some time ago that discusses the “fundamentals” of worm composting.
 If you are looking for a quick and dirty overview of this topic you may want to check it out:

 Below is a more detailed description of some of the more important components you’ll likely want to consider before starting up your first vermicomposting system (keep in mind that this section was actually written LONG before I made the fundamentals video).